 Changing the way the world thinks about food delivery is what we’re all about.
 That’s why we love bringing amazing restaurant food to people like you – whether it’s juicy burgers, fiery curries or fresh poké bowls.

 It’s been been a whirlwind of a journey since our launch in 2013 – we’re now in 12 countries and over 200 cities, with stylish headquarters based in the heart of London.

 As a food obsessed, friendly bunch, we enjoy brainstorming ideas to solve business challenges – and we’re not afraid of making great ones happen fast.

 At Deliveroo, our riders are the lifeblood of the company.
 As the demand for great food increases, so does the need for riders, making our Rider Proposition even more important as time goes on.

 The Global Rider Partnership teams’ objective is to work with 3rd parties to add quantifiable value to the Rider Proposition by providing “perks” which make it cheaper for riders to do their job, easier for riders to manage their lives as self-employed contractors, and feel rewarded.

-As a International Rider Partnership Manager you will report into the Global Rider Partnerships Lead and be the guardian of best practice, responsible for developing and maintaining relationships with local partnership leads in each of our 12 markets, and executing & effectively measuring multi-market rider partnerships.
+As a International Partnerships Manager on the rider side partnerships team you will report into the Global Rider Partnerships Lead and be the guardian of best practice, responsible for developing and maintaining relationships with local partnership leads in each of our 12 markets, and executing & effectively measuring multi-market rider partnerships.

 - Plan and execute roll-out of multi-market/global rider partnerships